 As with the first game, the 'Trine' has bound these three characters together into one common entity, so the player can only control one character at a time, although they still have separate life meters.

-Over the course of the game the player acquires magic vials, which in turn grant you skill points to spend on character abilities (see the next page for more details on this).
+Over the course of the game the player acquires magic balls, which in turn grant you experience toward skill points to spend on any character's abilities.
+Note that skills can be reset at any time, so investing in a skill when you need it is possible.

 Trine 2 also supports up to three players in a cooperative mode.
 In this mode, each player controls one of the three characters, rather than one player controlling all three.
 If a character dies, the other players can revive them at the next checkpoint.